cheeseischeese/recommendationsystem/README.md

   Personally, I got interested in Collaborative filtering algorithm in Data mining lectures.
 So I need a typical project to pratise.
   In addotion, data exposion makes making choices more difficult.
 Instead of wasting time on various sites, I could just log in and voila!
 10 recommended objects tailored to my taste.
 ## How should I develope this system?
+ The system is based on Cf alogritm to caculate the user preferrence.
+Basically, I will separate the dataset to trainingset and testing set.
+Analyzation on the testing result is also considered. (covered by python.)
+ I will also trying to figure out the reason why the recommended outcome and explain the protential reason.

   The system is based on the dataset provided by the GroupLens Research Project at the University of Minnesota.
    This data set consists of:
 	 * 100,000 ratings (1-5) from 943 users on 1682 movies.
 	 * Each user has rated at least 20 movies.
          * Simple demographic info for the users (age, gender, occupation, zip)
 ##
 ---------------------
 ## 6/17/2019